Justify-social/my-project/docs/standards/accessibility.md

   - Ensure validation errors are clearly communicated visually and programmatically.
   - Group related controls using `<fieldset>` and `<legend>` where appropriate.
 - **Color Contrast:**
   - Ensure text and interactive elements have sufficient contrast against their background (WCAG AA: 4.5:1 for normal text, 3:1 for large text/UI components).
+Refer to the project's **[Brand Colors](./../ui/globals.css)** (or relevant style guide) and verify combinations used.
-  - Use browser developer tools or online contrast checkers to verify.
+  - Use browser developer tools or online contrast checkers (e.g., WebAIM Contrast Checker) to verify contrast ratios.
   - Do not rely on color alone to convey information.
 - **ARIA Attributes:**
-  - Use ARIA (`role`, `aria-*` attributes) primarily when semantic HTML is insufficient (e.g., for complex custom components like tabs, accordions, custom menus).
+  - Use ARIA (`role`, `aria-*` attributes) **only** when semantic HTML is insufficient (e.g., for complex custom components like tabs, accordions, custom menus not based on accessible primitives).
-  - Leverage the ARIA implementations provided by Radix UI primitives within Shadcn components where possible.
+  - Leverage Primitives: **Strongly prefer** leveraging the ARIA implementations provided by Radix UI primitives within Shadcn components.
+Avoid overriding or duplicating ARIA attributes provided by these base components unless absolutely necessary and fully understood.
-  - Avoid redundant or incorrect ARIA usage (e.g., adding `role="button"` to a `<button>` element).
   - Use `aria-live` regions for announcing dynamic content changes (e.g., toast notifications, validation errors).
 - **Content & Structure:**
   - Use proper heading levels (`<h1>` to `<h6>`) to structure page content logically.